pen-lang/pen/doc/src/the-zen.md

 # The Zen

-- Steady value over momentary value
 - Beautiful is better than ugly.
 - Explicit is better than implicit.
 - Simple is better than complex.
 - One way to do one thing
-- Single solution to solve multiple problems
+- Single solution for multiple problems
+- Steady value over volatile value

 ## Language qualities